Tatianabellagio/freqk/README.md

 - [x] check that reference sequence in vcf matches fasta

+- [ ] var-dedup: add more print messages

+- [ ] bug: var-dedup, variant at end of one chromosome and start of another chromosome are labeled as overlapping and skipped

+- [ ] bug: ref-dedup, lots of variants are skipped

 - [ ] add more methods to structs

-- [ ] deduplicate: remove any allele-specific k-mers found elsewhere in the reference genome
+- [x] deduplicate: remove any allele-specific k-mers found elsewhere in the reference genome

 - [ ] add input checkers, check that vcf is sorted for freqk index